 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 However, management also considers the demographics of the Company's customer base, including the default risk of the industry and country in which customers operate, as these factors may have an influence on credit risk.
-Approximately 31% of the Company's revenues for the three months' ended September 30, 2020 (2019- 29%) are attributable to sales transactions with a single customer.
+Approximately 24% of the Company's revenue for the year ended December 31, 2021 (2020 -14%) is attributable to sales transactions with a single customer.

 The Company has established a credit policy under which each new customer is analyzed individually for creditworthiness before the Company's standard payment and delivery terms and conditions are offered.
 The Company's review includes external ratings, when available, and in some cases bank references.
-Purchase limits are established for each customer, which represent the maximum open amount without requiring approval from the Risk Management Committee; these limits are reviewed quarterly.
-Customers that fail to meet the Company's benchmark creditworthiness may transact with the Company only on a prepayment basis.
+Purchase limits are established for each customer, which represents the maximum open amount without requiring approval from the Risk Management Committee; these limits are reviewed quarterly.
+Certain key customers were offered extended payment terms on their purchases due to slow down from Covid-19 and budget approvals for government tenders.
+As s result, the Company had customers with overdue receivables on their books which resulted in the Company taking a bad debt provision on these overdue receivables which amounted to \$930,971 (2020-\$1,530,667.

-More than 80% of the Company's customers have been active with the Company for over four years, and no impairment loss has been recognized against these customers.
-In monitoring customer credit risk, customers are grouped according to their credit characteristics, including whether they are an individual or legal entity, whether they are a wholesale, retail or end-user customer, geographic location, industry, aging profile, maturity and existence of previous financial difficulties.
+More than 50% of the Company's customers have been active with the Company for over four years, and the impairment of \$930,971 (2020-\$1,530,667) in impairment loss has been recognized against these customers.
+In monitoring customer credit risk, customers are grouped according to their credit characteristics, including whether they are an individual or legal entity, whether they are a wholesale, retail or end-user customer, geographic location, industry, aging profile, maturity, and the existence of previous financial difficulties.
 Trade and other receivables relate mainly to the Company's wholesale customers.
-Customers that are graded as "high risk" are placed on a restricted customer list and monitored by the Company, and future sales are made on a prepayment basis.
+Customers that are graded as "high risk" are placed on a restricted customer list and monitored by the Company.